OrangeSpyderMan/inkplate10-weather-cal/README.md

 docker compose logs -f
 sudo journalctl -u inkplate -f
 ```

+If Docker reports socket permission errors after adding a user to the `docker`
+group, start a new login session or run `newgrp docker` before retrying.

 The lower-level helpers `bin/install_service` and `bin/refresh_deps` remain
 available for manual repair or advanced installs.